data61/PSL/README.md

 *Q2.* To be honest, I do not have time to learn a new language.
 Can I still use PSL without learning its syntax?

 *A2.* We made PSL’s syntax similar to that of Isabelle’s tactic language to lower the learning barrier of PSL.
 But if you do not feel writing your custom strategy, enter *try_hard*.
 It invokes the default strategy, TryHard.
 The lack of input from human engineers on the proof obligation at hand makes the TryHard less specific to each conjecture; however, we made try hard more powerful than existing proof automation tools for Isabelle by specifying larger search spaces.

+*Q3.* How much computational resources do I need to use PSL / try_hard?

+*A3.* The more is the better.
+You can increase the power of your strategy by using parallel combinators, such as *POrs* and *PAlts*.

+*Q4.* It looks like PSL's proof search got stuck due to the high volume of traing messages.
+How can I keep it running?

+*A4.* You can change the upper limit for tracing messages via jEdit's menus: Plugin Options => Isabelle => General => Editor Reactivity => Editor Tracing Messages.

+*Q5.* try_hard keeps running for more than five minutes.
+How long should I wait to get a proof for this conjecture?

+*A5.* It depends on how difficult your conjecture is. try_hard starts with simple proof strategies that usually do not take much time and tries more time consuming strategies if simple strategies cannot find a proof.
+If it keeps running for more than six hours, I would start writing proofs manually.

+*Q6.* How do you compare sledgehammer and try_hard?

+*Q7.* sledgehammer is good when you want to get a proof quickly, while try_hard is good when you have longer time for proof search.
+[Our evaluation](https://arxiv.org/abs/1606.02941) shows that try_hard proves 20 percentage points more proofs than sledgehammer does given 300 seconds for proof search. try_hard is particularly good at discharging discharging proof obligations that can be solved by a) mathematical (co)induction, b) general simplification rules, or c) specialised tactics.

 ## Documentations
 For more details, please read the paper [A Proof Strategy Language and Proof Script Generation for Isabelle/HOL](https://arxiv.org/abs/1606.02941) available at arXiv.org.